 In every release, Blackboard devotes time and resources to make Blackboard Learn run on the latest operating systems, databases, and browsers available, with the goal of creating a system that is more manageable, more stable, and more user friendly.

-This section highlights the major changes to the Supported Technologies and Browsers for this release.
-For the most up-to-date information, see Blackboard Learn Release 9.1 Q4 2015 Supported Technologies and Browsers and Supported Technologies End User available on the Behind the Blackboard.
+This topic highlights the major changes to the Supported Technologies and Browsers for this release.
+For the most up-to-date information, see Blackboard Learn Release 9.1 Q4 2018 Supported Technologies and Browsers and Supported Technologies End User available on the Behind the Blackboard.

 In order to more clearly define support statements regarding third-party client technologies, Blackboard no longer classifies support for technologies in terms of 'compatible' or 'certified'.
 These technologies are now either fully supported or not supported.
 Supported and unsupported technologies are aligned as closely as possible with third-party vendor support policies.